 Try the rear sync mode, too.
 If the exposures get long in SLOW mode the normal action is for the flash to go off at the beginning of the exposure.
 When this happens your subjects think the picture is done, when in fact it is just starting.
 REAR mode saves the flash for the end of a long exposure, so people tend to stay still for the duration of your photo.

-Yes, slow sync mode will cause some motion to blur.
-This can be seen frequently in National Geographic Magazine, so get used to it.
+Yes, slow sync mode causes some motion to blur as is often seen in National Geographic Magazine, so get used to it.

 You probably don’t need the red-eye reduction mode so long as you have an off-camera flash.
 The red-eye reduction modes really annoy people when you are photographing them, and it also makes you miss the shot.
 Forget this mode!

 Why Should I Use A Speedlight Or Small Flash?

 Most DSRL cameras have a built-in flash to help light the subject.
 So, why would you bother spending more money on another flash unit that goes on top of the one you’re using?

 Here are a few reasons why you should own one (or more).

 - Power output.
 As they put out more power than your built-in flash, you are able to light subjects further away should you need to.

 - Longer battery life.
 A Speedlight has its own set of batteries so you’re not relying on your camera’s battery for the flash.
 This means that you can get more shots out of a battery charge.

 - Angle of light.
 Speedlights have a tilting and rotating neck which allows you to change the light’s main direction.
 This means that you are able to bounce the light off a ceiling or sidewall to diffuse your main light source.